Omar-Saad-ELGharbawy/Investigating-Cognitive-Control-via-fMRI/README.md

 ## Submission

-This [Report](Investigating-Cognitive-Control-via-fMRI_Report.pdf), authored by Mahmoud Yaser Salman, was submitted as the final project for the "Neuroimaging" course, under the guidance of Prof. Meena Makary.
+This [Report](), authored by Omar Saad Elgharbawy, was submitted as the final project for the "Neuroimaging" course, under the guidance of Prof. Meena Makary.

 ## Scripts

-The repository includes all [scripts](scripts/) utilized in the analysis, many of which were graciously shared by my friend Omar Saad.
-These scripts, adapted from [Andy's Brain Book](https://andysbrainbook.readthedocs.io/en/latest/fMRI_Short_Course/fMRI_Intro.html), proved to be versatile and contributed significantly to achieving similar results.
-Unfortunately, my own scripts had to be removed due to unexpected issues with my WSL 2.0 setup.
+The repository includes all [scripts](scripts/) utilized in the analysis.
 The entire analysis was conducted on Linux Ubuntu 22.04 using WSL 2.0 from a Windows environment.